Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 In the Code Manager or Inspector, select a code and click on the circle.

 In the image above on the left-hand side you see the default colors.
 This is a selection of colors from a color palette, which is suitable also for color blind people.
 In the code list on the right-hand side, you see additional colors.
 Additional colors can be added if you import a list of codes from Excel.
-See Importing code lists in the main manual.
+See Importing code lists.

 You can left-click on a code anywhere to rename a code in in-place edit mode.
 Another option is to rename the code in the inspector.